What Is The Walk and Turn DUI Test

 If you are reading this, chances are you have already been arrested for a DUI.
-More then likely, you have already submitted to the field sobriety exercises, including the Walk and Turn, and "failed."
-It's obviously too late now to take the advice of NEVER submitting to the exercises.
-Instead, you should read what is written below very carefully, and contact an experienced attorney in your state for help.
+More then likely, you have already submitted to the field sobriety exercises, including the Walk and Turn, and failed.
+It's obviously too late now to take the advice of never submitting to the exercises.
+Instead, you should read what is written below very carefully, and contact an experienced attorney in your state, city, or county for help.

 Your ability to perform the actual walking and turning and how well you are able to listen and follow the directions will be crucial.

-A clue (or cue) is an indicator that the suspect cannot perform the Walk and Turn to standards.
+A clue (or cue) is an indicator that the suspect cannot perform the Walk and Turn to its standards:

 - Cannot keep balance while listening to instructions.

 - Moving before you hear all of the instructions.

 - Fails to touch heel-to-toe.

 - Loses balance while walking/steps off of the line.

 - Takes the incorrect number of steps.

 2. Monkey See, Monkey Do: Unfortunately, most of us learn by doing, not watching.
 And most unfortunate, it is inherent human nature for people to mimic each other while engaged in conversation.
 You may subconsciously begin to move your body upon hearing the instructions.
 And if someone is demonstrating something to you, you naturally will want to make movements with your body to mimic that behavior as well.